 To better understand how conductive additives work together with other materials in a battery, it helps to look at how batteries function.
 Put simply, a battery is a way of storing energy with chemicals.
 Most batteries have four main parts: a cathode (the positive electrode), the anode (the negative electrode), a separator in between the anode and cathode, and a chemical material called an electrolyte.

 The basic principle of a battery is that it stores energy in the electrodes.
 When a battery is used, this stored chemical energy is converted into electrical energy.
-Electrons move from one electrode through the external circuit, like your electric motor, to the other electrode.
+Electrons move from one electrode through the external circuit, like an electric motor, to the other electrode.

 Meanwhile, inside the battery, only ions flow between the electrodes to keep the process going.
 To maximize the energy and power output of a battery, it’s crucial that electrons can flow with minimal resistance.
 However, most electrode materials have poor electrical conductivity, meaning they naturally have high resistance.
 To address this, conductive additives are incorporated into the electrode materials.
 These additives form conductive pathways that facilitate the efficient transfer of electrons during both charging and discharging, ensuring better battery performance and higher efficiency.